-Advertising is permitted on vehicles except as in GCR's 247, 248 and 250 below.
+Advertising in compliance with prevailing government legislation is permitted on vehicles except as in GCR's 247, 248 and 250 below.

 However, no advertising other than that approved by MSA is allowed on the windows of saloon or sports cars, including clubman's and historic cars having windows and/or windscreens, except on a strip on the upper part of the windscreen and a strip on the rear window.